rkulla/dotfiles/README.md

   - If you don't see anything indexed, you can usually add/remove from the 'privacy' section of the spotlight UI settings OR do: `sudo mdutil -i off <dir>` && `sudo mdutil -i on <dir>` but try it through the UI first but what worked BEST for me last time was:
      $ sudo mdutil -E /
      $ sudo killall Spotlight  # do this if it's still not working

+## LeaderKey

+I'm not currently using this but if I run out of shortcuts with raycast, I might map leaderkey to CAPS+TAB.

+Raycast's aliases can often do a better job anyway, such as alias 'fdoc' to open Documents folder in Finder, alias `fdow` to open Downloads folder, etc., Whereas leader+fd is too ambiguous as to whether it means Documents or Downloads.

+`brew install leader-key`

+In LeaderKey.app's preferences, set the value of Leader key to be `CAPS+Tab`, since I already use CAPS as my Hyperkey in Raycast.

 ## Shortcuts